Agencies, Boards, & Commissions

 Questions about the former functions of the Child Placement Review Board, should be directed to the Child Protection Accountability Commission (CPAC) or the Delaware Family Court.
 If you have questions about the Educational and Training Vouchers program (ETV) please contact the Division of Family Services or call (302)-633-2638.

-The Delaware Nursing Home Residents Quality Assurance Commission (DNHRQAC) was created in 1999.
-It is comprised of 12 members who work closely with reviewing policies and laws to implement changes/improvements for Delaware nursing home residents.
-DNHRQAC's mission is to monitor Delaware's quality assurance system for nursing home residents in both privately operated and state operated facilities so that complaints of abuse, neglect mistreatment, financial exploitation and other complaints are responded to in a timely manner so as to ensure the health and safety of nursing home residents.
+The Delaware Residents’ Protection Commission (DRPC) (formerly the Delaware Nursing Home Residents Quality Assurance Commission) was created in 1999 and renamed in 2026.
+It is comprised of 15 members who work closely with reviewing policies and laws to implement changes/improvements for Delaware skilled nursing facility, assisted living facility and memory care unit residents.
+DRPC's mission is to monitor the quality of care, quality of life and safety provided to Delaware's skilled nursing facility, assisted living facility and memory care unit residents in both privately operated and state operated facilities and to ensure that complaints of abuse, neglect mistreatment, financial exploitation and other complaints are responded to in a timely manner by the oversight agencies responsible.

 Key objectives:

-• Monitor data and analyze trends in the quality of care and life of individuals receiving long-term care in Delaware.
+- Monitoring data and analyzing trends in the quality of care and life and safety of individuals receiving services in nursing facilities, assisted living facilities and memory care units.

-• Review and make recommendations to the Governor, Secretary of the Department of Health and Social Services and General Assembly concerning the quality assurance system and improvements to the overall quality of life and care of nursing home residents.
+- Reviewing and making recommendations to the Governor, Secretary of the Department of Health and Social Services and General Assembly concerning the quality assurance/improvement system and improvements to the overall quality of life and care of nursing home facility, assisted living facility and memory care unit residents.

 Maternal and Child Death Review Commission